AndrewC101/PokemonTrueRed/README.md

 - Rest restores stat drops from paralysis and burn
 - Some glitches are left in to maintain that gen 1 feeling
   - Enemies still have infinite pp, it makes them harder, even if it is unfair
-  - Hyper beam still will not require a recharge on a miss or a kill
+  - Hyper beam still will not require a recharge after defeating an enemy
   - Trapping moves can still prevent enemy movement
 - Game uses FAST text speed and SET battle style by default